How the Borough Council plans for emergencies

 Category 2 responders are supporting agencies, for example the Health and Safety Executive, utility companies and transport companies and will become more involved in incidents that affect their sector.

-Bedford Borough Council is a Category 1 responder, and as such are required to adhere to the full set of duties imposed.
-Bedford Borough Council and other Category 1 responders are required to:
+We are a Category 1 responder, and need to adhere to the full set of duties imposed.
+We along with other Category 1 responders are required to:

 - assess the risk of emergencies occurring and use this to inform contingency planning